 The US Office of the Director of National Intelligence declined to comment, and the White House National Security Council did now not reply to a request for comment.

-The Kremlin did now not at once reply to a Reuters request for remark.
+The Kremlin has not immediately replied to a Reuters request for a remark.

 Moscow-based Yandex, a privately held company indexed at the Moscow Exchange and the Nasdaq within the US, has come under tighter regulatory manipulation by the Russian authorities after the passage of new internet laws.
 Former Russian economics and trade minister Herman Gref became a Yandex board member in 2014.

-US cybersecurity firm Symantec stated it also had these days found a new edition of Regin.
-Symantec declined to speak about in which this pattern became determined, mentioning client confidentiality.
+US cybersecurity firm Symantec also recently found a new edition of Regin.
+Symantec declined to discuss how this pattern was determined, mentioning client confidentiality.